triton-inference-server/dali_backend/docs/development.md

 The hooks are filtered by file type, so Python checks run only for Python files and clang-format runs only for C++ source and headers under `src/`.

-## Continuous integration

-No CI lint gate is installed because GitHub Actions are disabled for this repository.
-Adding the same checks to the separate internal GitLab CI project requires an independently authorized change.